Olex2/Olex2Manual/Tasks/loading_data.md

 - Simply drag and drop any crystallographic file into Olex2.
 - On the GUI panel under Home | Start, select Open Existing Structure or Data File, locate your directory, select the .ins file and click Open.
 - In the menu bar File | Open, locate directory, select the .ins file and click Open.
-- On the GUI panel Info | Recent Files contains recently refined struc-tures, if any exist, click on a file name to load a structure.
+- On the GUI panel Info | Recent Files contains recently refined structures, if any exist, click on a file name to load a structure.